Power Train Problems of Chevrolet Suburban - part 1

 Our engine went at 100,800 miles, costing us $15k in June 2025.
 Then our transmission went 3 months later, now costing us another $7k.
 Gm is offering very little financial assistance.
 It's quite inconvenient that these major mechanical issues occur right after factory warranty.
 It is at a dealer getting fixed, again, but how can this be ok with gm to see their product be such a failure for consumers? recall or not, this has left a horrible taste in our mouth for gm/chevy vehicles.
 We will no longer trust the longevity of their vehicles and will educate others to be weary on purchasing vehicles.
 We can understand mechanical failures over time, but not to this extent, and we're very disappointed in the customer service and available assistance for someone that just spent nearly $23k on a vehicle that's less than 5 years old.

-all problems of the 2020 Chevrolet Suburban
+8 Power Train problem of the 2023 Chevrolet Suburban

 I was driving the vehicle and without warning it just stopped shut off and immediately shot an error code that there was a critical issue with the engine and that the oil pressure was low, and the vehicle would not start and was not drivable.
 It had to be towed to a dealership.

-all problems of the 2023 Chevrolet Suburban
+See all problems of the 2023 Chevrolet Suburban 🔎.

 The contact owns a 2019 Chevrolet Suburban.
 The contact stated that while stopped at a traffic light, the vehicle failed to accelerate as intended while depressing the accelerator pedal.
 The check engine warning light and traction control warning light were illuminated.
 The contact pulled over to the side of the road.
 The contact continued to drive the vehicle; however, the vehicle hesitated to accelerate as intended.
 The contact was able to drive to the residence.
 The vehicle was then towed to the dealer, where it was diagnosed, and it was determined that the transmission had failed and needed to be replaced.
 The contact stated that, as per the two truck drivers, transmission fluid was leaking onto the street.
 The vehicle remained at the dealer unrepaired due to the cost.
 The manufacturer was notified of the failure.
 The failure mileage was approximately 95,000.

-all problems of the 2019 Chevrolet Suburban
+See all problems of the 2019 Chevrolet Suburban 🔎.

 The contact owns a 2015 Chevrolet Suburban.
 The contact stated that while driving at an undisclosed speed and hauling a boat, the transmission unexpectedly downshifted into second gear.
 The contact stated that the drive mode indicator light flashed red, and the check engine warning light illuminated.
 The contact stated that the failure had occurred while driving downhill, and the contact pulled over to the shoulder of the roadway.
 The vehicle was towed to the dealer, where it was diagnosed with transmission failure.
 The contact was informed that the transmission needed to be replaced.
 The vehicle was repaired.
 The manufacturer was made aware of the failure but provided no assistance.
 The failure mileage was approximately 116,816.

-all problems of the 2015 Chevrolet Suburban
+11 Power Train problem of the 2023 Chevrolet Suburban

 2023 chevy Suburban transmission control valve failures causing wheel lockup or deceleration causing the vehicle to be unsafe to operate.
 Chevrolet refuses to acknowledge.